airborne-commando/firefox-facecheck-id/README.md

 ## Installation

-1. Download and install the extension from the appropriate browser store
+1. Download and install the extension from the appropriate browser store or here on github.
 2. The extension icon will appear in your browser toolbar
 3. No additional setup required